vust

 See The Source · Cross-Check The Claim

-@vustSearchBot answers with openable, numbered source links and inline [N] citations tied to specific statements — so you can click through to the evidence behind a sentence.
+On the Research tier @vustSearchBot returns an answer with inline [N] markers and a Sources button — the links open, so you can read the evidence behind a sentence yourself.
 Want a gut-check on a contested number?
 The Second Opinion Council inside @vustbot asks three independent models the same question and flags where they disagree.
 Cardless, in Telegram.

-Openable cited sources · 3-model cross-check · in Telegram.Per-claim citations · disagreement flagged
+Openable sources on Research · 3-model cross-check · in TelegramSources you can open · disagreement flagged

 Two surfaces, kept honest